 This will help you catch any wage theft early on.
 Wage theft can happen by employers changing timesheets or timecards, employers not paying employees for all the hours they worked, employers not properly paying employees for any overtime, or employers not paying the agreed wage.

 Because of the different ways that wage theft occur you must be attentive so you can catch any signs of wage theft early on.
+Some examples of wage theft are your employer refusing to pay you, stealing tips, or not being paid for overtime.

 Do I Need Evidence For Different Kinds Of Wage Theft?